 3. Energy drinks (Red Bull, Monster, Bang)

-Triple problem: high sugar (or artificial sweeteners), high caffeine that disrupts sleep (already worse in menopause), and high taurine + B-vitamin loads at doses that can interact with medications.
-Specifically, energy drinks are linked in case reports to cardiovascular events in midlife adults.
+Triple problem: high sugar (or artificial sweeteners), high caffeine that disrupts sleep (already worse in menopause), and high taurine and B-vitamin loads well above what you’d get from food.
 Better swap: coffee or matcha.

 4. Fruit juice (orange juice, apple juice)

-Eight ounces of orange juice contains 22 g of sugar — essentially the same as soda — with the fiber stripped out.
-So the glycemic impact is similar to a sugary drink, dressed up as healthy.
+Eight ounces of orange juice contains 22 g of sugar — close to a soda’s load, though OJ’s sugar is naturally occurring and it brings vitamin C and potassium that soda doesn’t.
+Still, with the fiber stripped out, it hits your blood sugar fast.
 Better swap: whole fruit; fiber blunts the glucose spike.

 The refined carbs (5–8)